 One important part of customer service is being friendly, so it pays to have a sense of humor.
 While it’s true that not every customer you talk with will want to joke around with you, you should be able to implement a little levity when the situation calls for it.
 You never want to laugh at a customer, but a good sense of humor can be incredibly helpful when you are stuck in a tense situation.
 It can be difficult to know when to use your sense of humor, but it’s something you will figure out as you go along.

 In the case of customer service, being a leader means taking responsibility for your customer’s problems and setting out to resolve them.
 It is about getting the source of the problem on your own and doing a good job of fixing it.
 While it’s true that many customer service representatives work with others, it’s still important to have solid leadership skills.

-Those who are able to effective manage their own time at work as a customer service representative will be able to work as efficiently as possible.
+Those who are able to effectively manage their own time at work as customer service representatives will be able to work as efficiently as possible.
 Time management is particularly important in this type of job, so you will need to make a point of using the time you have wisely.
 There is simply no way that you are going to be truly productive unless you learn how to manage your time effectively.

 Outsource Your Customer Service

 Even with proper training, not everyone is a good fit for dealing with customers.
 At AnswerFirst, we know the personality traits and job experience it takes to make an employee an amazing customer service rep. We utilize our knowledge during the hiring process and then further refine candidates by putting them through our industry-leading training programs.

 The result is an elite team of customer service professionals who are available around the clock to handle our clients’ clients.
 If you’ve ever considered outsourcing your customer service, contact us to learn more.